 - Heads of organisations, chief officers, chairpersons, board members and directors.

-- Heads of departments, and senior managers & executives interested in corporate social responsibility course specific to their business needs.
+- Heads of departments, and senior managers & executives interested in a customized corporate social responsibility course specific to their business needs.

 - Managers of tomorrow who wish to develop modern business practices and find ways to act in a truly responsible way.